The Miracles of the First Century ~ Part One

 The apostles (see Matt.
 10:2-4)

-for equipping the saints for the work of ministry, for the edifying, protection
+the saints for the work of ministry, for the edifying, protection and growth of

 the church here on earth retains evangelists (preachers), pastors (also called